sruxll/ALY6140_Python_tools/README.md

-# File Descriptions

-## Name: Black Friday --- A study of sales through consumer behaviors
+# Black Friday --- A study of sales through consumer behaviors

 The dataset here is a sample of the transactions made in a retail store.
 The store wants to know the customer purchase behaviors better.
 This dataset contains different kinds of variables either numerical and categorical.